BalliAsghar/keep-GitHub-Streak/README.md

-I just committed a change to the code base that makes the site faster
+I just committed a change to the code that improves performance by 10%.